 History Major, History/Social Science Education Option

 History students wishing to obtain the authorization in History/Social Science Single Subject Matter, in order to teach history and social science in junior high or high school, should declare this option as their major.
 NOTE: both new and continuing students should enroll in or switch to this Option in the History major.
-See the Single Subject Prep Program Page for more information on this Option.
+See our page dedicated to the History Education Option/Single Subject by clicking here.

 History Major Worksheet

 The History Major Worksheets will help you decide which courses to take.
 Before meeting with an advisor you should print out and fill out the appropriate worksheet below.

-- History Majors: You must print out and follow the 45-unit advising worksheet (download here [PDF]).
+- History Majors: You must print out and follow the 45-unit advising worksheet.

-- History Majors-Education Option: If you are seeking the History/Social Science Single Subject Matter Authorization to teach history in junior or senior high school, you should print out and follow the History Major-Education Option advising worksheet (download here [PDF]).
+- History Majors-Education Option: If you are seeking the History/Social Science Single Subject Matter Authorization to teach history in junior or senior high school, you should print out and follow the History Major-Education Option advising worksheet.
 Be sure to also consult our Single Subject Matter Prep Program page.